 You can bring a blanket and a book to spend the afternoon at the lake, picnic, or rent a canoe, kayak or stand-up paddleboard.

 Lost Lake is the most popular as it is the closest to the Upper Village and is easily accessible via walking through a lovely pine forest.
 It is also one of the most scenic lakes in Whistler.
-Lost Lake is used for swimming, walking, hiking, mountain biking in summer, cross-country skiing, and snowshoeing in winter.
+Lost Lake is used for swimming, walking, hiking, and mountain biking in summer, cross-country skiing, and snowshoeing in winter.

 The Lakeside Park and Rainbow Park on Alta Lake are great spots to relax, have a picnic and enjoy great views of both Blackcomb and Whistler mountains.
 Alta Lake is the warmest lake in Whistler, so it is a favourite place for swimming with locals.
 You can also paddle and kayak or play volleyball.